Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 At the same time, one must understand that in those days life passed under a series of continuous wars.
 There were no peace-loving kings.
 City-states constantly competed with each other.

-By clicking on the "Download archive" button, you will download the file you need completely free of charge.
+By clicking on the "Download archive" button, you will download the file you need for free.

-Before downloading this file, remember those good essays, tests, term papers, theses, articles and other documents that lie unclaimed on your computer.
+Before downloading this file, remember those good essays, control, term papers, theses, articles and other documents that lie unclaimed on your computer.
 This is your work, it should participate in the development of society and benefit people.
-Find these works and submit them to the knowledge base.
+Find these works and send them to the knowledge base.

 We and all students, graduate students, young scientists who use the knowledge base in their studies and work will be very grateful to you.